Abstract

 Upon completion of this lesson, students will:

-• practiced converting fractions to decimals and percents
+• practice converting fractions to decimals

 Standards Addressed: